 The dyslexia assessment report will explain the strengths and weaknesses of your learning profile.
 DDS Advisers can explain the findings of your assessment and what the support that is available.

 Here are some commonly used terms and their definitions:

 |Phonological processing||Speed and efficiency of processing language sounds|

 |Verbal ability||Ability to analyse and process spoken information|

 |Non-verbal ability||Ability to analyse and process visual information|

 There is a range of support for students with a Specific Learning Difficulty.
 Your DDS Adviser will talk to you about university adjustments such as Individual Exam Arrangements.

 You may be eligible for the Disabled Students’ Allowances.
 This is additional support from the government to support students who have Specific Learning Difficulties, long-term medical or mental health conditions.
 It could include equipment, software and study skills support.
-A DDS Adviser can help you make an application.
+Your DDS Adviser can help you make an application.

-Check out the assistive software on the university computers.
+Check out the assistive software on the University computers.